NuttaneeKnight/advancedWebDeveloper/readme.md

 - Sort of like width, but not
 - Specifies the ideal size of a flex item.
 Before it's placed into a flex container.

+# Flex-grow
+- Dictates how the unused space should be spread amongst flex items
+- To make all boxes share space evenly..

+.box {
+  flex-grow: 1;
+}